 You’ll definitely up your Segway skills since some spaces are rocky and sloped.
 Fun!

-The Delamare Forest is about an hour’s drive from Manchester, making for the perfect day trip.
+The Delamare Forest is about an hour’s drive from Manchester, making for the perfect day trip in Cheshire.

 3. York from Manchester